 Our vision is for this energy source to complement the direct use of green electricity and make a crucial contribution to phasing out fossil fuels such as coal, oil and natural gas.

 We wanted to demonstrate that greenfuel works as part of a project in Essen, the 2017 European Green Capital.
 This is where we produced methanol at a pilot plant, using water, CO2 from the ambient air and electricity from our hydropower plant at Lake Baldeney.
-Also to be experienced in 2017 in the City of Essen: The use of sustainably produced methanol in the excursion boat MS innogy as well as in two cars with a hybrid electric and fuel-cell drive.
+Also to be seen in 2017 directly in the City of Essen: The use of sustainably produced methanol in the excursion boat MS innogy as well as in two cars with a hybrid electric and fuel-cell drive.

 The cars were also integrated into the energy supply system of a house.
 The photovoltaic system on the roof charged the car battery or the battery in the basement on very sunny days.
 If the solar power was not enough to meet the energy needs of the house, the fuel cells of the car supplied energy to the house.

 Energy storage in a district.
-Locally producing, storing and using electricity and heat – Süwag, an innogy subsidiary, has implemented a project in Kelsterbach, Hessen, that demonstrates how an entire residential area can independently meet most of its own energy needs.
-A co-generation plant, a natural gas boiler and a photovoltaic plant supply electricity and heat to the 180 terraced houses in the area.
+Locally producing, storing and using electricity and heat – Süwag, an innogy subsidiary, has implemented a project in Kelsterbach, Hesse, that demonstrates how an entire residential area can self-sufficiently meet most of its own energy needs.
+A block-central co-generation plant, a natural gas boiler and a photovoltaic plant supply electricity and heat to the 180 terraced houses in the area.
 Any surplus energy generated by the systems is temporarily stored for later use.
-Two storage systems are on standby, ready to supply heat when necessary, and a battery system can store enough electricity to cover the energy needs of ten four-person households for an entire day.
-The success of the project demonstrates that a decentralised supply concept can work.
+Two buffer storage systems are on standby, ready to supply heat when necessary, and a battery system can store enough electricity to cover the energy needs of ten four-person households for an entire day.
+The success of the project demonstrates that a distributed supply concept can work.
 On average, the district generates 90 per cent of the electricity and 100 per cent of the heat it requires.